Reporting disruptive behaviour

 In some circumstances, we may apply directly to the Queensland Civil and Administrative Tribunal (QCAT) to end the tenancy.

 Tenants can, at that time, request a further review of the decisions made about their tenancy.

 Applying to QCAT

-We don’t have greater powers than any other landlord and are subject to the same timeframes, decisions and processes set by QCAT.
+We don’t have greater powers than any other landlord or agent and are subject to the same timeframes, decisions and processes set by QCAT.

 At the hearing, the Tribunal Member may provide a decision to end the tenancy, dismiss the matter or adjourn the matter to another date.
 If the Tribunal Member decides to end the tenancy, the tenant may apply for a review of the decision (as allowed under the Queensland Civil and Administrative Tribunal Act 2009), which can delay any eviction of the tenant.

 Why have some public housing tenants not been evicted for their disruptive behaviour?